MTraveller/csgo-match-stats/readme.md

 Check it out!
 I made this app with TypeScript, Vitejs, React, and Chakra-ui! 🚀

+It’s official: I’ve fallen in love with TypeScript.
+It’s awesome - it catches most errors and makes coding faster and easier once you get the hang of it.

 I gotta admit, there might be a hiccup or two because I'm still getting the hang of Chakra-ui, reactQuery, hook-form, zustang, zod and most importantly - TypeScript.
 But hey, every mistake is a lesson learned, right? 😉

 The app is mobile responsive!
 So you can take it with you wherever you go. 📱

 To run on your machine:

-First install git if it doesn't exsist on your computer.
+First install git if it doesn't exist on your computer.

 Then in the terminal: git clone https://github.com/MTraveller/csgo-match-stats.git